mmvyas/LoginPage/README.md

 # LoginPage
 a simple login page done in ReactJS

+Correct username and password to login are:
+username: Mansi
+password: Neami

 #Installation Guide
 1. Download zip folder or clone the repository.
 2. Extract zip and cd to LoginPage/login from your command prompt.